vikas0809/CreditRiskAnalysis/README.md

 #### ClusterCentrid undersampling.

 This approach applies the same steps to create balanced data for our model.
 In this under-sampling technique, we use cluster centroid to under-sample data and then use that under-sampled data to train our regression model and check its accuracy.
-Notice the number of high-risk and low risk is about 260, which was about over 50,000 in the over-sampling approach.
+Notice the number of high-risk and low-risk is about 260, which was about over 50,000 in the over-sampling approach.

 ![](Images/9.png)

+##### RESULTS

+- Before low_risk': 51352, 'high_risk': 260
+- After 'low_risk': 260 , 'high_risk': 260
+- Accuracy: 0.52892297
+- Average/Total Precision: 0.99
+- Average/Total Recall: 0.45
+- Average/Total f1 Score: 0.62
+- Average/Total support: 17205

+For reference and meaning of the scores above, please refer to [table explained](Images/14.png).

 ### Oversampling and Undersampling combined